Maral (Zeynab) Maghsoudi

 Bioinformatics | Statistical Analysis

-Bioconductor, DESeq2, edgeR, limma, ggplot2, WA, GATK, Samtools, Picard
+Bioconductor, DESeq2, edgeR, limma, ggplot2, WA, GATK, Samtools, Picard, fgsea, scRNA-seq, multi-omics data integration, pathway analysis, meta-analysis

 Data Manipulation